swzldev/ScratchCode/README.md

 # Features
 - Simple and easy to write syntax inspired by C.
+- Compiles directly into a Scratch project file (no intermediary steps required).
 - Automatic variable and function creation.
 - Informative error and warning system to debug code easily.
 - Comprehensive documentation on all aspects of the language.